-How to dynamically build a Java Classpath in a Bourne Shell script
+How to build a dynamic Java classpath in a shell script

 #!/bin/sh